-Car Accidents: U.S. Rates & Statistics Through The Years
+Car Accidents: U.S. Rates and Statistics Over the Years

 Accidents have been a huge, inevitable risk for as long as automobiles have been around.
 Over the years, various factors have subsequently increased and reduced this average.
 In reviewing how the United States is performing, we’ve found simple actions you can do to prevent yourself from becoming a statistic.